 6.29.2.2 Reusing One or More Previously-failed Blades, Mezzanines, or Cabinets

-Failed blades have alert flags set on the ASICs and on the link endpoints (LCBs).
+Failed blades have alert flags set on the ASICs and the LCBs.
 These alert flags must be cleared before the blades, mezzanines, or cabinets can be reused.